apache/druid/docs/api-reference/service-status-api.md

 <!--200 SUCCESS-->
 <br/>
 *Successfully retrieved active tasks*
 <!--404 NOT FOUND->
 <br/>
-*Active tasks not be found at the specified node or request was sent to an incorrect node*
+*Error or request was sent to the incorrect service address*

 <!--END_DOCUSAURUS_CODE_TABS-->

+---

 #### Sample request